 For example, when drawing on a vertical surface (easel) holding the pencil vertically (and with the full edge touching the paper), pulling downwards creates a single line, but moving the edge horizontally left/right will lay down a thicker line of tone.

-06. Getting more from the Overhand grip
+04. Get more from the Overhand grip

 Rolling the wrist forwards means less edge is in contact with the surface, leading to a thinner, sharper line weight.
 Roll back the wrist and you apply more edge to the surface, broadening and also softening the line quality.

-07. Overhand grip exercises
+05. Try these Overhand grip exercises

 To build muscle memory try this exercise: Plot several Xs randomly over a surface; now begin linking these Xs with lines, some short, others continuous, fluctuating line weights as you go.
 Use four Xs close together (north, east, south and west) to practice drawing ellipses.

 The more ways you have of creating these, the more varied your drawing vocabulary will become.
 Marks can be generated by the following factors; direction, angle, speed and pressure.
 Try filling a sheet of paper with experimental marks that capture these qualities.